Scindia inaugurates Air India's Mumbai-San Francisco direct flight | Business

 After the Tata group took over the loss-making Air India in January this year, the airline has been working on expanding its services and fleet.

-''We need to push further, stronger, faster...,'' the minister said.
-Last month, Air India Chief Executive Officer and Managing Director Campbell Wilson said the airline will increase its market share to 30 per cent in both domestic and international routes.
+Last month, Air India Chief Executive Officer and Managing Director Campbell Wilson said the airline will increase its market share to 30 per cent in domestic and international routes.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)